louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### KDIGO 2024 clinical practice guideline for the evaluation and management of chronic kidney disease [^5171daf1].
 Kidney International (2024).
 High credibility.

-KDIGO 2024 CKD—Practice Point 3.14.1 on initiating uric acid–lowering therapy after a first gout episode—Consider initiating uric acid–lowering therapy for people with chronic kidney disease (CKD) after their first episode of gout, particularly if there is no avoidable precipitant or the serum uric acid concentration is >9 mg/dl [535 μmol/l], with suggested initiation in CKD G3–G5 or with uricolithiasis at the first episode; counsel that there is an increased risk of a gout flare during the first 3 months after initiation, starting during a gout flare does not appear to extend flare duration, and once initiated, therapy is suggested to continue indefinitely by the American College of Rheumatology.
+KDIGO 2024 CKD — Practice Point 3.14.1 on initiating uric acid–lowering therapy after a first gout episode — Consider initiating uric acid–lowering therapy for people with chronic kidney disease (CKD) after their first episode of gout, particularly if there is no avoidable precipitant or the serum uric acid concentration is > 9 mg/dl [535 μmol/l], with suggested initiation in CKD G3–G5 or with uricolithiasis at the first episode; counsel that there is an increased risk of a gout flare during the first 3 months after initiation, starting during a gout flare does not appear to extend flare duration, and once initiated, therapy is suggested to continue indefinitely by the American College of Rheumatology.

 ---